emmaraymaker/CEN3031_Project/Sprint1.md

 Frontend:

-  We planned on tackling the issue of creating a login page, so that professional actors looking for a roommate, looking to sublet, or looking to lease a unit could use their credinals to log into the Actors Housing website.
+  We planned on tackling the issue of creating a login page and a registration page, so that professional actors looking for a roommate, looking to sublet, or looking to lease a unit could use their credinals to log into the Actors Housing website.

 Which ones were successfully completed: